-e.
-Audits

-Supervisors and the CISO will conduct periodic audits of organization-owned equipment and physical locations to ensure that Protected PII is stored in approved information systems or locations in compliance with this policy and to provide information necessary to continuously improve practices.

-f.
-Compliance

-Any personnel found to be in violation of this policy may be subject to disciplinary action up to and including termination as deemed appropriate to the facts and circumstances related to the violation.

-9.7.5 Definitions and Terms

-- a.
-CISO Chief Information Security Officer

-- b.
-NIST National Institute of Standards and Technology

-- c.
-PII Personally Identifiable Information

-9.7.6 References

-- a.
-Family Educational Rights and Privacy Act (FERPA) - b.
-General Data Protection Regulation (GDPR) - c.
-Gramm Leach Bliley Act (GLBA) - d.
-Health Insurance Portability and Privacy Act (HIPPA) - e.
-NIST Cybersecurity Framework

-This policy is subject to updates due to: relevant regulatory changes, institutional policy changes, direction from the Executive Team, IPC recommendations, or changes in best practice.

-9.8 TRAINING

-The CISO will conduct annual training regarding PII.
-All personnel must participate in training at least annually.
-All new employees, as part of the onboarding process, will receive specific training in PII and FERPA by the CISO or a designated resource.
+4249 approved information systems or locations in compliance with this policy and to 4250 provide information necessary to continuously improve practices.
+4251 f.
+Compliance 4252 i.
+Any personnel found to be in violation of this policy may be subject to 4253 disciplinary action up to and including termination as deemed appropriate to the facts and circumstances related to the violation.
+4254 4255 9.7.5 Definitions and Terms a.
+CISO - Chief Information Security Officer 4256 4257 b.
+NIST - National Institute of Standards and Technology 4258 c.
+PII - Personally Identifiable Information 4259 9.7.6 References 4260 a.
+Family Educational Rights and Privacy Act (FERPA) b.
+General Data Protection Regulation (GDPR) 4261 4262 c.
+Gramm Leach Bliley Act (GLBA) 4263 d.
+Health Insurance Portability and Privacy Act (HIPPA) 4264 e.
+NIST Cybersecurity Framework 4265 This policy is subject to updates due to: relevant regulatory changes, institutional policy changes, 4266 direction from the Executive Team, IPC recommendations, or changes in best practice.
+4267 9.8 Training 4268 The CISO will conduct annual training regarding PII.
+All personnel must participate in training at least 4269 annually.
+All new employees, as part of the onboarding process, will receive specific training in PII and 4270 FERPA by the CISO or a designated resource.
 The CISO must sign off on this training.
+4271 good stewards.^[1]